heliocastro/kde2/README.md

 To build it:

-- Clone the super repo
+- Clone the super repo: `git clone --recursive git@github.com:heliocastro/kde2.git`
-`git clone --recursive git@github.com:heliocastro/kde2.git cd kde2
+- Enter the directory: `cd kde2`

-mkdir build
+- Create an non source build dir ( i usually use build ): `mkdir build`
-cmake ..`
+- Run cmake: `cmake ..`

 My default compiler is Clang on Fedora Linux 27 at this moment I can't remember all required libraries, so for now you need run cmake and see what is missing on your side.